 Dancing with simple and natural steps

 Another element pertinent to the elegance of the style is using simple and natural steps.
-Some tango styles are known for their fancy footwork and showy figures, which, although may be beautiful in some way, lack naturalness and elegance.
+Some tango styles are known for their intricate footwork and showy figures, which, although may be beautiful in some way, lack naturalness and elegance.
 The following is an example.

 Audrey Hepburn Said, "Elegance is the only beauty that never fades."
 I am convinced of that (see Embracing Elegance).